acoustic-content-samples/sample-youtube-component-react/README.md

 Note: make sure you have pulled the latest from the sample-site-react master branch.

 ### Configure your Wchtools
 1. Get your WCH tenant API URL.
-Go to your WCH homepage -> YOUR USERNAME tab on top bar -> Hub information -> API URL.
-Copy the URL.
+Open the Hub information dialog from the "About" flyout menu in the left navigation pane of the Watson Content Hub user interface.
+Copy the API URL.
 2. Run `wchtools init` in your command line.
 Enter your username and API URL to configure the wchtools